Frequently Asked Questions

 Yes and no. Scars and stretch marks are a normal part of our personal journeys through life.
 Sometimes people want tattoos in an area with scars or stretch marks and sometimes they want tattoos to help cover them .
-We are happy to tattoo over scars and stretch marks but will need take this into consideration when designing your tattoo.
+We are happy to tattoo over well-healed scars and stretch marks but will need to take this into consideration when designing your tattoo.
 Depending on the severity of the scar or stretch mark we may or may not recommend tattooing over it.
-Tattoo ink tends to dissipate more quickly in stretch marks and scars so we recommend not putting too much detail over the scar tissue itself.
-We may suggest adaptations such as tattooing more solid coloration without significant detail when appropriate.
+Tattoo ink tends to spread out more quickly in stretch marks and scars so we recommend not putting too much detail over the scar tissue itself.
+We may suggest adaptations such as tattooing more solid coloration without intricate detail when appropriate.

 Should I expect swelling?

 Yes.
-Everyone will have some degree of swelling but very small tattoos may have so little that is unnoticeable.
+Everyone will have some degree of swelling but very small tattoos may have so little that it is virtually unnoticeable.
 Some people and some parts of the body swell considerably more than others such as areas where there is thinner skin, stretch marks, or scars.
 Women tend to swell more than men.
 Swelling will be more notable in larger tattoos or already compromised skin.
 Remember, the tattoo is a wound and your body will react accordingly.